jmiramont/benchmarks_eusipco2023/README.md

     function [X]  = a_new_method(signal, param_1, param_2)
 ```

-Your method can have all the (positional) input arguments as you need.
+Your method can have all the (positional) input arguments you need.

 Matlab's python engine is only compatible with certain Python versions, depending on the local Matlab installation you are running.
 [Check that your version of matlab and python are compatible](https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/support/sysreq/files/python-compatibility.pdf).